jeppesens/homebridge-shelly-doorbell/README.md

 # Hardware (Shelly 1) installation

-The special thing about this setup is that the Shelly 1 is powered by 12V DC so we can connect it to the doorbell.
+The special thing about this setup is that the Shelly 1 is powered by a 12V DC power supply, so we can safely connect it to the doorbell.
+Under no circumstances should higher voltages be applied to the thin doorbell wires.

 ![alt text](img/wiring-after-with-shelly.png "Title 1")